 Psychiatric evaluation is covered and includes assessment for mental health conditions such as depression, anxiety, bipolar, attention-deficit/hyperactivity disorder (ADHD), post-traumatic stress disorder (PTSD), schizophrenia and other psychotic disorders, and substance use disorders.
 Some coverage is offered for substance use disorder assessments, treatments, and counseling, such as alcohol, tobacco, and opioid use disorders.

 Medicare also covers medication management, diagnostic tests, partial hospitalization services, and structured psychiatric services more intense than what you’d get at a doctor or therapist’s office.
-You don’t stay in the hospital overnight and must meet specific requirements.
+With this coverage, you don’t stay in the hospital overnight and must meet specific requirements.

 Medicare does not cover meals, transportation, or support groups (not including group psychotherapy, which Medicare does cover).